 Isabel Coronado is a citizen of the Mvskoke (Creek) Nation.
 Her clan is the Wind Clan, and her tribal town affiliation is Thlopthlocco Tribal Town.
 At Next100, Isabel is focused on creating policy aimed at reducing the generational cycle of incarceration in Native communities, after witnessing the effects firsthand.

 Roquel Crutcher is an advocate and activist for social justice and educational equity.
 At Next100, Roquel focuses on increasing educational opportunities and postsecondary outcomes for young people in marginalized communities.
 Roquel has worked at several educational nonprofits as an advocate for educational equity.

-Taif Jany is a rising immigration reform policy expert.
+Taif Jany is a Policy Entrepreneur at Next100 and a rising immigration reform policy expert.
 Taif’s journey from Iraq to the United States has helped him understand both the challenges of our current immigration system and the strengths immigrants bring to our communities.
 At Next100, Taif focuses on developing policies to strengthen our economy through immigrant integration and culturally inclusive communities.

 Marcela is a climate activist.
 After growing up in South Florida and experiencing the impacts of climate change firsthand, Marcela chose to dedicate herself to climate change studies and activism.
 At Next100, Marcela works on issues related to climate change and the Green New Deal.

 Michael “Zaki” Smith is an entrepreneur and activist with more than fifteen years of experience in youth empowerment and social justice.
 At Next100, his work focuses on dismantling the collateral consequences of incarceration, policies that have impacted him personally as a formerly incarcerated individual.